monjurkhuda/mngr/README.md

 - [x] fix remaining time.
 Keeps counting in reverse when past due
 - [x] Fix date display when editing project or task
+- [x] create components for project and task search results

 ## Alpha: Project Manager with users and roles: